 Additionally, RAD awards capital grants to support building maintenance and improvements, as well as grants designed to support accessibility-related work and/or organizational collaboration.

 Annual Operating and Capital Grants

-The application process for 2021 Annual Operating Grants is now closed.
+The application process for 2024 Annual Operating and Capital Grants is now closed.

 RAD grants support and enhance regional assets throughout Allegheny County in the areas of libraries, parks and trails, arts and culture, regional attractions, sports and civic facilities, and transit.

-The application process begins in late spring with applications accepted online through a deadline typically in July.
+The application process begins in late spring with applications accepted online through a deadline in late June.
 Qualified applicants are then invited to appear in front of the RAD Board for public hearings of their requests.
 The Board makes a preliminary budget recommendation in September and accepts public comments and input before authorizing a final budget in December.

 Operating Grants: support for day-to-day operations of the organization.
 Support is typically unrestricted.

 Capital Grants: support for building maintenance and improvements.

 To get any help at all with general operating costs is the hardest thing, and we deeply appreciate the contribution that RAD makes.

 Additional RAD funding is available for projects that meet the following criteria.
 Application are accepted on a rolling basis.